 The requirements of this chapter are baseline requirements for physical security and resiliency.
 A risk assessment during the project planning phase is allowed to evaluate the deletion or incorporation of other specific requirements (see section 2.3 Exceptions and Deviations).
-The VA authority having jurisdiction (AHJ), defined in section 1.3 Administration and Enforcement, overseeing implementation of physical security and resiliency requirements for the facility will review submitted request for deviation from the baseline requirements of this chapter.
+Requests for deviation from the baseline requirements of this chapter must be submitted per section 1.3 Administration and Enforcement.
 When no risk assessment is performed, these baseline requirements apply.
+Certain non-medical buildings may be exempt from the requirements of this chapter or section(s) in this chapter.
+Refer to Section 1.4.1.5 Partially Exempt Facilities for details.

 The requirements of this chapter supplement other related VA standards for construction, space and facility planning criteria, design guides, design manuals, specifications, details, and published national policies, which remain in full force and effect.
 Specifically, all requirements of VA Handbook 0730, Security and Law Enforcement, Appendix B, (which covers physical security requirements for VA facilities), the VA Fire Protection Design Manual (which covers all VA construction), and ICT standards on the TIL remain in effect.
-Chapter 10 has been coordinated with the Telecommunications and Special Telecommunications Systems Design Manual42 (TDM) dated February 2016.
+Chapter 10 has been coordinated with the Telecommunications and Special Telecommunications Systems Design Manual (TDM) dated February 2016.